nexayq/dot_files/atom/README.md

 # Atom
-Install and run atom
+Install and run Atom

 # Load your config and install your packages
 Copy "config.cson" and "packages.cson" to "~/.atom/"

-In atom go to "Edit -> Preferences -> Install -> Package -> package_sync "
+In atom go to "Edit -> Preferences -> Install -> Package -> package_sync"

 Install packages from "~/.atom/packages.cson" :